How do I apply?

 Are there scholarships available?

-Yes, merit-based scholarships are awarded to Master's of Data Science students based on prior academic excellence.
-All students are eligible to receive merit-based scholarships, and every student who completes an application for admission is automatically considered for merit scholarship funding.
-No separate application is required, and you will be notified of your merit scholarship at the time of admission.
+Yes, Merit-based Scholarships are awarded to Master's of Data Science students based on prior academic excellence.
+Ignatius Grants are awarded to Master's of Data Science students based on dedication to the Jesuit mission and potential for success in the program.
+All students are eligible to receive Merit-based Scholarships and Ignatius Grants, and every student who completes an application for admission is automatically considered for funding.
+No separate application is required.
+Please submit completed program application and all supplemental documents to the Office of Graduate Admission by the application deadline to be considered.

 Loyola offers a number of assistantships to new and continuing graduate students in a wide range of professional areas.
 Each opportunity provides a stipend for which you will be remunerated bi-weekly, and a scholarship which is applied at the start of your assistantship contract.
 This combination of stipend and scholarship is typically split 50/50 to provide you the greatest pre-tax benefit.
+Only those graduate students who are in degree seeking programs are eligible to apply for a graduate assistantship.
 More information can be found on the Graduate Assistantships page.

 Am I able to work while pursuing this program?

-Yes, the Data Science program is a part-time, self-paced program for working professionals from all academic and industry backgrounds.
-The Data Science program is tailored to meet the needs of our students.
-Our curriculum is designed for students to earn their degree in 31 (or 34) credits - allowing for faster time to completion and return on investment.
-Students manage their program at their own pace and typically complete their degree in 2-4 years.
-The Master of Science (MS) in Data Science allows five years for students to complete all degree requirements.
+Yes, Loyola University Maryland’s MS is a part-time, self-paced program for working professionals from all academic and industry backgrounds.
+The Loyola MS is tailored to meet the needs of our students.
+Our curriculum is designed for students to earn their degree in 34 credits (12 courses) – allowing for faster time to completion and return on investment.
+Students manage their program at their own pace and typically complete their degree in 2–4 years.
 All courses are designed and facilitated by Loyola faculty members, creating a unique, relevant and robust learning experience for students.

 How are the courses delivered?